-- if a child is at risk of harm, is in immediate danger, or has been harmed, a referral should be made to local authority children's social care, and - rape, assault by penetration and sexual assaults are crimes and should be reported to the Police.
+- if a child is at risk of harm, is in immediate danger, or has been harmed, a referral must be made to local authority children's social care, and - rape, assault by penetration and sexual assaults, and upskirting are crimes and must be reported to the Police.

-Parents or carers should normally be informed (unless this would put the victim at greater risk)
+Parents or carers must and will normally be informed of their child's disclosure and subsequent referrals to external agencies (unless this would put the victim at greater risk).